jackkweyunga/ping-review/README.md

   python script.py ips.xlsx
 ```

-`new.xlsx` is the one with added data.
+`new.xlsx` is generatedd with added data.